Ai-deen/Vyoma-verification-Hackathon/level2_design/README.md

 Giving random inputs produced one error where the bug is ```mav_putvalue_instr =0x40007033```

 The inputs are quite long so the time to run the testbench is also high.
-The test_bit.py testbench is running too long and the terminal had to be killed as there were not many errors found through this method.
+The test_bit.py testbench is running too long and the terminal had to be killed, there were not many errors found through this method either.